To report a safeguarding concern, please click here or contact the Designated Safeguarding Lead on 0115 9303724 or [email protected].

 Report any concerns to the appropriate website or app.

-Click on the icons below to report a concern about an app or website:
+Click on the icons below to report a concern about an app or website or access advice about helping children and young people to stay safe online:

 If you have concerns regarding someone who works with a child including foster carers and volunteers these should be reported to the Local Authority Designated Officer (LADO) – [email protected] or 01629 533190.
 This applies to all paid, unpaid, volunteers, casual, agency employees or anyone working in a self-employed capacity.